 Normal defrost cycles of the freezer and introduction of new production into the freezer are the main contributors to temperature fluctuation in the storage freezer.
-It is for this reason that the American Institute of Baking suggest a holding temperature of $0^{\circ}F$ (- $18^{\circ}C$ ) or below, since it has been observed that the effects of these slight fluctuations are less degrading to product quality at the lower storage temperature.
+It is for this reason that the AIB International suggest a holding temperature of 0°F (-18°C) or below, since it has been observed that the effects of these slight fluctuations are less degrading to product quality at the lower storage temperature.